MTD quarterly updates: what tradespeople need to submit in 2026

 The end-of-period statement

-After four quarterly updates, you submit an end-of-period statement (EOPS) to finalise your figures and claim allowances.
-The EOPS deadline is 31 January following the tax year end.
-For 2026/27, that is 31 January 2028.
+Following the four quarterly updates, an end-of-period statement (EOPS) is required to finalise your figures and claim any applicable allowances.
+The deadline for the EOPS submission is 31 January following the conclusion of the tax year.
+For the 2026/27 tax year, this means the deadline will be 31 January 2028.

 What software do you need?